Steps to Enrollment

 The Housing Office will send general housing information and housing assignments to your WVU email address, so check your account regularly.

-New International Student Orientation will introduce you to WVU and Morgantown.
-You also will work with an academic adviser to register for your first semester classes.
+New Student Orientation will introduce you to WVU and Morgantown.
+You also will work with an academic adviser to finalize for your first semester classes.

 Pay Your Bill